emilyriehl/yoneda/src/hott/5-sigma.md

     : (x , u) =_{∑ (a : A), B a} (x , v)
     := idJ(B x, u, \v' p' -> (x , u) = (x , v'), refl, v, p)

--- Essentially the inverse to pair-eq but with explicit arguments.
+-- Essentially eq-pair but with explicit arguments.
 #def pair-of-paths-to-path-of-pairs
     (A : U)
     (B : A -> U)